 Intimacy and relationships.
 Survivors may struggle to set boundaries that help them feel safe in relationships.
 Trusting others may be difficult.
 Survivors may find challenges with intimacy or communications.

-Are there different effects for survivors of childhood sexual abuse?
+Are the effects different for survivors of childhood sexual abuse?

-Do the affects of sexual violence differ based on sex or gender?
+Do the affects of sexualized violence differ based on sex or gender?

-For the most part, sexual violence affects people in much the same way, but male survivors sometimes have additional complications related to sexual identity and masculinity.
+For the most part, sexualized violence affects people in much the same way, but male survivors sometimes have additional impacts related to masculinity and identity.

-How does sexual violence affect the folks in the LGBTQ2S community?
+How does sexualized violence affect the folks in the LGBTQ2S community?